awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 }
 ```

 Response events include the values that appear in the corresponding request event, and in addition, the following values\.
-If your Lambda@Edge function generates an HTTP response, see [Generating HTTP Responses](lambda-generating-http-responses.md)\.
+If your Lambda@Edge function generates an HTTP response, see [Generating HTTP Responses in Request Triggers](lambda-generating-http-responses.md)\.

 **distributionID \(read\-only\)**
 The ID of the distribution that's associated with the request\.